abdishakurali/garaad/src/types/diagramatics.md

 int.draw();
 Locator
 Locator allows you to select a position in a 2D space.
-You can have a free locator, or a locator that is constrained to a track.
+Adiga can have a free locator, or a locator that is constrained to a track.

 If you don't define the track_diagram parameter, then the locator will be free.
 Interactive.locator